andrew-jessop/apa-word-docx-in-rmarkdown/README.md

-# How to create a reproducible word document (.docx) in R markdown with APA formatting.
+# How to create a reproducible word document (.docx) in R markdown with APA formatting

 An example of how to prepare an APA style word document (.docx) using R markdown